 - Sour Grapes.
 Veblen would’ve truly gotten a kick out of this tale of deception, fraud, conspicuous consumption, and the leisure class.
 Netflix (NOV 2016)

-- Sugar Coated (2015) directed by Michèle Hozer.
+- Sugar Coated (2015), directed by Michèle Hozer.
 Netflix (DEC 2016): “It’s dangerous, it’s everywhere, it’s PR-protected.
 But has the sugar industry finally met its match? ¦ This documentary investigates the history of the food industry’s use of sugar, its health impact on society and the politics of the ‘new tobacco’.”
 Sugar Coated (2015) features the health activism of Dr. Robert Lustig, who has dedicated himself to educating the public about the health consequences of processed sugar.
 Free speech radio KPFA listeners will recall Dr. Robert Lustig being featured in past broadcasts, such as in March 2013 (UpFront), February 2014 (Letters and Politics), and May 2014 (Fund Drive Special).
 We may also recall similar documentary films being featured circa 2005 to 2007, which educated us about the dangers of processed foods, of which sugar and corn syrup appeared to be primary culprits.
 For at least a decade, many of us have questioned the nutritional value of adding sweeteners to our foods to the point that we’ve virtually eliminated it from our diets.
 The next step would be to eliminate soda and beer.
-The former was easy; the latter will take some more effort.
+The former was easy; the latter took more effort.
+(The pursuit of six-pack abs, as well as a mean front-double-bicep vacuum pose, within my natural bodybuilding program made it easier.)

 - S1E1: “Heath Ledger” (a film by Dag Freyer)